South Coast, Grenada

-Laluna also has a fabulous Wellness Center, offering health retreats and spa services.
+Laluna also has a fabulous Wellness Centre, offering health retreats and spa services.
 It is known as The Sanctuary and comprises of an organic garden, an Asian spa and yoga pavilion.
-Activities that can be arranged by the resort include snorkeling, sailing, paddleboarding, kayaking, cycling, fishing, tennis, golf, scuba diving, hiking and island tours.
+Activities that can be arranged by the resort include snorkelling, sailing, paddleboarding, kayaking, cycling, fishing, tennis, golf, scuba diving, hiking and island tours.

 Laluna’s secluded suites feature open-air showers, private plunge pools and rustic accommodations to set the scene for a romantic Grenada getaway.
 Some suites are located in various points on the hillside, which will give dramatic views over the Caribbean Sea.
 One of the cottages is located right on the beach, so you can step straight out onto the sand.
 All have a veranda with daybed, four-poster Balinese king size beds with Italian linen sheets, air conditioning and ceiling fan, flat screen satellite TV, iPod docking stations, direct dial telephones and wireless internet connection, minibar with complimentary tea and coffee station, walk-in closet with electronic safe and an open air bathroom with hair dryer, bathrobes and Italian bath products.

 A mere 60 steps from the beach and main house, the semi-detached cottage suites are tucked away on the upper hill of the property, offering the most dramatic view of the Caribbean Sea.